 Tips For While You Are Studying

 You will be able to take the test with the Airman Knowledge Testing Supplement for Sport Pilot, Recreational Pilot, and Private Pilot which is a great resource.
 There are two reasons why you should look for this supplement and know what is in it: (1) there are helpful legends which will be great for answering sectional map questions and (2) many questions on the test will reference some of the figures in this supplement.
 At the end of your studying, you should skim through and ask yourself questions based on the numbered areas on the sectional charts.

 See a term you don’t know in the ACS?
 Look it up in the glossary of the Pilot’s Handbook of Aeronautical Knowledge (PHAK) to see what the term means in a short statement.
 Want to learn more about the term in the ACS?
 Look up the term in the index of the PHAK and/or Aeronautical Information Manual (AIM) which will tell you where to find more information.

-Hit ctrl + f and type in the word to search through the PDF rapidly.
+Hit ctrl + f and type in the word to search through the information rapidly.